Felicia Van Stolk, Executive Director

 Isabelle began volunteering with the Museum in 2016, first as a docent leading school tours, and soon she came to help with administrative tasks, eventually finding her way to the Collections Department.
 Today, as Collections Assistant, she helps organize, tend to and record the many artifacts, specimens and documents within our care.
 She holds a B.A. in anthropology with a focus in Native American studies from the University of California, Santa Cruz.
 In her spare time, she keeps her own collection of curious items found at antique faires, thrift stores and garage sales.
 Isabelle is eager to make museum access easy and organized for all.
 She enjoys visiting museums throughout California, attending local, do-it-yourself style concerts, and trying her hand at a host of ever-rotating creative pursuits.
 Read more about Isabelle.

-Natalie Wollman, Communications Coordinator
+Natalie Wollman, Marketing Coordinator

 831-420-6115, ext.
 14